This information is designed to support parents who have had a loss after prenatal diagnosis through preparation for another pregnancy.

 Some women or couples need some time to process their loss and to start to feel less overwhelmed by their grief and the other normal emotions of their bereavement, before trying to conceive again.
 Others feel they want to try again as soon as possible.
 Some may have concerns about their age and/or fertility issues, for example, and feel they don’t have time to wait.

 Decisions about when to try again are very personal, but it is always important to process the loss and to grieve, whenever this happens.
 Putting grief ‘on hold’ can cause difficulties later on.

-ARC’s professional helpline team has a great deal of experience in supporting women and couples considering or dealing with subsequent pregnancies.
+Please also use the ARC helpline as a source of support.
+Our professional team has a great deal of experience in supporting women and couples considering or dealing with subsequent pregnancies.